Move over 'Man Cave' — now it's all about the 'She Shed'

 According to the Centers for Disease Control, 16 percent of women aged 18 to 44 reported feeling "very tired" or "exhausted" most days — compared to just 9 percent of men in the same age range.
 And, 37 percent of women said they feel tense or stressed out at work, according to the American Psychological Association.

 Jenny Karp is a wife, mom of three children, and small business owner in San Luis Obispo, California.
-She built her backyard She Shed with all recycled and salvaged materials, with help from her husband.
+She built her backyard She Shed with a local shed designer and builder, using recycled and salvaged materials.

 "This is my little shed, my little escape.
 My little vacation," said Karp, who uses the shed for her paint business and art projects.